alban-read/M1-MICRO-FORTH/riscish.md

 All words are functions, many are implemented in native code.

-A 'compiled' or high level word is simply a list of tokens, some of which are branch instructions to control the flow.
+A 'compiled' or high level word is simply a list of tokens, some of which are branch instructions to control the flow, some are literals that push data to the stack.

 The word header points to a list of tokens in token space.